SkylineCommunications/dataminer-docs/connector-help/connector_help/Rohde Schwarz THR9 FM N+1.md

 On this page, you can configure the redundancy settings.
 Tooltips provide information about each parameter.

-In the **Program Table**,you can add or remove a transmitter from the N+1 configuration with the **Program Changeover.
+In the **Program Table**, you can add or remove a transmitter from the N+1 configuration with the **Program Changeover.
 Program Operation Mode** is used to enable or disable a transmitter.

 If a transmitter has been taken over by the backup transmitter, this is shown with the **Loaded Transmitter** parameter.
 Enabling or disabling the N+1 configuration is done with the **Operation Mode**.